Placeholder-Software/wasmbox/docs/reference/editor/import.md

 :::

-## 5. Compression
+## 6. Compression

 Compress the final WASM to reduce size, this can reduce loading time if storage is slow.

-:::tip Inspector Options
+:::note Inspector Options

 ![Compression Inspector](/img/CompressionInspector.png)